keuryroge/keuryroge/README.md

 I'm Keury Roge, an Information Technology student at UFERSA focused on software development and systems.

-I learn through practical projects, technical studies and experimentation with different technologies, with a focus on understanding how technology can be applied to solve real problems.
+I learn through practical projects, technical studies and experimentation with different technologies, always looking to understand not only how something works, but how it can be applied to solve real problems.

 Currently, I'm strengthening my foundations in software development, JavaScript, Python, algorithms and Artificial Intelligence while building projects from idea to implementation.